RFD 116

 Not doing this would lead us down the path of trying to always compress data, but still having it grow without some kind of bound (though perhaps a slower growth slope).
 While there is something that appeals to customers about being able to view and compare historical telemetry and this is an area that we should invest in so we can eventually do things like compare year-over-year trends, etc. we need to pick a point to draw the line on v1.

-Conversely, this suggests a few different ways that users will want to interact with the system which are discussed in API Access and External Oxide Service.
+Conversely, this suggests a few different ways that users will want to interact with the system which are discussed in [user-api] and [user-oxide].

 Third-Party Integrations